-Brittany, German Shorthaired Pointer, German Wirehaired Pointer, German Longhaired Pointer, Italian Spinone, Large Munsterlander, Hungarian Vizsla and Weimaraner.
+Brittany, English Setter, German Shorthaired Pointer, German Wirehaired Pointer, German Longhaired Pointer, Gordon Setter, Italian Spinone, Irish Setter, Irish Red and White Setter, Large Munsterlander, Pointer, Hungarian Vizsla, Wirehaired Hungarian Vizsla, and Weimaraner.
 Other applicable Gundog breeds will be added as imported.

-Registered (Main and Limited) desexed dogs as listed above shall be permitted to compete in Utility Gundog Field Trials in all States and/or Territories of Australia.
+Registered (Main and Limited) desexed dogs as listed above shall be permitted to compete in All Pointing Breeds Gundog Field Trials in all States and/or Territories of Australia.

-2. A Field Trial is a meeting for the purpose of holding competitions for the work of dogs in the field and water.

-A Stake is a competition held at a Field Trial and comprises two runs on land, and a water run.

-3. Directives of a Member Body shall apply to a Utility Gundog Field Trial in that State/Territory and to any affiliate conducting Utility Gundog Field Trials, with the exception of National Trials, and in the event of any inconsistency, the Rules of the ANKC Ltd shall apply.
+- A Field Trial is a meeting for the purpose of holding competitions for the work of dogs in the field.
+A Stake is a competition held at a Field Trial and comprises two rounds on land. - 3.
+Directives of a Member Body shall apply to All Pointing Breeds Gundog Field Trial in that State/Territory and to any affiliate conducting All Pointing Breeds Gundog Field Trials, with the exception of National Trials, and in the event of any inconsistency, the Rules of the ANKC shall apply.

-At a National Utility Gundog Field Trial Championship, the only Rules that shall apply are the Rules for the conduct of Utility Gundog Field Trials as approved by the ANKC Ltd.
+At a National All Pointing Breeds Gundog Field Trial Championship, the only Rules that shall apply are the Rules for the conduct of All Pointing Breeds Gundog Field Trials as approved by the ANKC.

-- 4. A Field Trial may be limited to a specified breed or breeds of Utility Gundog. - 5.
+- 4. A Field Trial may be limited to a specified breed or any breed that is eligible to compete in Pointer & Setter Field Trials or Utility Gundog Field Trials. - 5.
 It is recommended that Field Trials should, wherever possible, be conducted on Quail.
 The shooting and Game Laws of each State or Territory must be observed and will govern the conduct of all Trials, in conjunction with the Rules and Regulations of each State or Territory Member Body. - 6.
 Wins or other qualifications shall count as from and including the date they are gained. - 7.
-No stake at any Field Trial can be conducted unless there are a least 6 bone fide runners and at least 4 different owners, except for Novice were 4 bone fide runners & 4 different owners is allowed - 8.
+No Stake at any Field trials can be conducted unless there are at least six bone fide runners, except in Novice with four bone fide runners & at least four different owners. - 8.
 No Field Trial shall be held on incapacitated game.

-PART 2 STAKES.
+PART 2 STAKES

-- 9. (a) A PUPPY STAKE is a Stake confined to dogs over six (6) months and not exceeding twelve 12) months of age. - (b) A DERBY STAKE is a Stake confined to dogs over six (6) months of age and not exceeding two (2) years. - (c) A NOVICE STAKE is a Stake confined to dogs that have not won any Stake other than one Novice or have been placed Runner-up in an Open Stake.
+- 9. (a) A PUPPY STAKE is a Stake confined to dogs over six (6) months and not exceeding twelve (12) months of age. - (b) A DERBY STAKE is a Stake confined to dogs over six (6) months of age and not exceeding two (2) years. - (c) A NOVICE STAKE is a Stake confined to dogs that have not won any Stake other than one Novice or have been placed Runner-up in an Open Stake. - (d) An ALL AGE STAKE is a Stake confined to dogs that have won at least one Championship Point.

-- (d) An ALL AGE STAKE is a Stake confined to dogs that have won at least one Championship Point. - (e) An OPEN STAKE is a Stake open to all registered dogs of named breed or breeds, without restriction as to variety, age, or previous performance, or to any membership qualification of the owner.
-The word "variety" in these Rules shall be taken as referring to the purebred Utility Gundog varieties for which separate registers are kept by the Member Body at the date of the Trial at which the Stakes are offered. - (f) A CHAMPIONSHIP STAKE is a Stake confined to dogs that in any Novice or All Age or Open Stake in a Utility Gundog Field Trial have been placed first or second.
+- (e) An OPEN STAKE is a Stake open to all registered dogs of named breed or breeds, without restriction as to variety, age, or previous performance, or to any membership qualification of the owner.
+The word "variety" in these Rules shall be taken as referring to the purebred All Pointing Breeds Gundog varieties for which separate registers are kept by the Member Body at the date of the Trial at which the Stakes are offered. - (f) A CHAMPIONSHIP STAKE is a Stake confined to dogs that in any Novice or All Age or Open Stake in an APB Gundog Field Trial have been placed first or second.
 All dogs entered in a Championship Stake must have previously won some Championship Points.